mikegoatly/Mappit/README.md

 ### Custom Enum Mapping

-For enums with different values, you can define custom mappings using the `MapEnumValue` attribute:
+For enums with different values, you can define custom mappings using the `MapMember` attribute:

 ```csharp
 public enum SourceStatus {